-- Recipient: Ying Qian (Assistant Professor of East Asian Languages and Cultures)
+Recipient: Ying Qian (Assistant Professor of East Asian Languages and Cultures)

-- Course Type: Seminar to be offered Spring 2021
+Course Type: Seminar offered Fall 2020 and Fall 2021

-- In recent decades, the flourishing of new media has alerted us to the rich interconnections between media cultures and the cultures of science and technology.
+In recent decades, the flourishing of new media has alerted us to the rich interconnections between media cultures and the cultures of science and technology.

-- This class explores these interconnections in the Chinese context from the late 19 th century to the present, covering periods of colonialism, war, revolution, socialism, and postsocialism/global capitalism.
+This class explores these interconnections in the Chinese context from the late 19th century to the present, covering periods of colonialism, war, revolution, socialism, and postsocialism/global capitalism.

-- We ask how ideas and practices in philosophy of science, life science, spatial technologies, and ecology have entered popular imagination, social organization and political contestation as they become mediated by various media technologies such as illustration, photography, cinema and the Internet.
+We ask how ideas and practices in philosophy of science, life science, spatial technologies, and ecology have entered popular imagination, social organization and political contestation as they become mediated by various media technologies such as illustration, photography, cinema and the Internet.

-- Recipients: John Morrison(Associate Professor of Philosophy, Barnard College) and Raphael Gerraty (Presidential Scholar in Society and Neuroscience)
+Recipients: John Morrison(Associate Professor of Philosophy, Barnard College) and Raphael Gerraty (Presidential Scholar in Society and Neuroscience)

-- Course Type: Seminar to be offered in Spring 2020
+Course Type: Seminar offered in Spring 2020

 This class studied the mind from both a scientific and philosophical perspective.